LCTaylor offers a number of other services:

 When a client comes into our office for an initial consultation, it is free, and there is no time limit for the meeting.
 In fact, our Trustees have been known to meet several times with people for whom they have identified an alternative solution to their problems.

-We ask that you bring to that first meeting, a list of who you owe money to, with approximate amounts, and some indication of your income.
+We ask that you bring to that first meeting, a list of who you owe money to, with approximate amounts, and some indication of your income — a pay stub is ideal, if you have a recent one.
 From there, we review with you exactly what your problem is, how you got there, and where you want to go.
 If a debt solution doesn’t take you further toward your personal goals, it isn’t a solution.

 Small business owners are also a group that often need help in identifying whether their business is, or could be, viable and whether they want to continue “the good fight”, or are simply ready to let go and move on.
 Our experts will take the time to work through that with them, and to make suggestions on how to correct the debt problems plaguing their business.
 They can help the business owner develop a plan for getting out of debt, and through a cash flow crunch.
 In situations where we can’t help, we can often refer you to someone who can.
 There is never a charge for these consultations.